 - Undergraduate nursing research course - 3 credits.

-- Undergraduate physical assessment course or equivalent as determined by Dean of Nursing or Coordinator of the graduate master’s program for which the candidate wishes to apply.
+- Undergraduate physical assessment course or equivalent as determined by Dean of Nursing or Director of the Graduate Program.

 - NU-470 Dimensions of Professional Nursing-also referred to as the “Bridge course”- 4 credits.